Chitak985/mass-ring-adder/README.md

 To download, please do the following:
 1. Download the ZIP (Code -> Download ZIP)
-2. Extract the MassRingFolder into you KSP GameData
+2. Extract the MassRingFolder into your KSP GameData
-3. Install the latest Kopernicus version
+3. Install the Kopernicus Expansion Continued-er and ModuleManager